 Whether you have a 5-year-old or a 15-year-old, encouraging healthy eating habits is an important goal for many parents and sitters.
 But if you’re struggling with a picky eater who turns up his nose at the sight of a carrot, you’re not alone.
-Research shows that the most commonly consumed vegetable among toddlers are French fries; a quarter don’t eat a serving of fruit each day; and 30% don’t eat a single vegetable.
+Research shows that the most commonly consumed vegetable among toddlers are French fries; a quarter doesn’t eat a serving of fruit each day, and 30% don’t eat a single vegetable.
 And the holidays present an even bigger challenge, with Thanksgiving ushering in the season of sweets and treats.

 We know the risks.
 According to the CDC, obesity affects about 12.7 million children and adolescents.
 Setting your child up for nutritional success means instilling a healthy attitude about food and a lifetime of good habits.
 Many times, we approach this touchy topic all wrong by preaching to kids about good vs. bad food or banning certain food groups.
 Instead, work toward consistently practicing healthy habits and your kids will too.
 Here’s how to start.

 Lead by example.

 Parents and sitters who want their kids to eat a healthy, well-balanced diet but make a beeline for the drive-through several times a week are going to find that “do as I say, not as I do” is rarely successful.
 If you want your kids to eat better, it’s important to model healthy habits.
 That doesn’t mean talking about weight and dieting to kids — that can end up backfiring.
 Instead, according to the American Academy of Pediatrics, families should encourage a healthy lifestyle and support healthy eating at home.